uio-bmi/sfb_knowledgebase/docs/_sources/programming.rst.txt

 - how to organize the code,
 - unit and integration testing,
 - coding and design guidelines.

+If you are new to programming, see the :ref:`Getting started with programming` first before diving into more specialized topics.

 Choosing a programming language 🌱
 -----------------------------------